Millie the Model: Annuals

-In 2003, Marvel's then-president, Bill Jemas, told the press there were plans to reimagine Millie as a 15-year-old tennis player for a comic-book series called 15 Love, to be targeted at teenaged girls.
-The possibility of a Millie movie was also mentioned at that time.
+In 2003, Marvel's then-president, Bill Jemas, told the press that there were plans to reimagine Millie as a 15-year-old tennis player for a comic book series called 15 Love, aimed at teenage girls.
+The possibility of a Millie film adaptation was also mentioned at that time.
 15 Love was eventually published in 2011.
 Written by Andi Watson, it featured Millie Collins' niece, Millie 'Mill' Collins, the lowest-ranking student at the Wayde Tennis Academy, who is about to lose her scholarship and must convince her aunt and others not to give up on her.
 It ran for three issues, with each as a double-sized 56-page story.